 FRAUD RESOURCE CENTER

 It’s easy to understand why crooks love to dial you up.
-The FTC reports that the median loss from a successful phone scam in 2019 was $1,000, more than triple the median loss across all fraud types.
-And new technology is making this illicit work easier.
+The FTC reports that the median loss from a successful phone scam in 2020 was $1,170, nearly four times the median loss across all fraud types.
+And technology has made this illicit work easy.
 With auto dialers, shady operators can blast out robocalls by the millions for just a few dollars a day.
 Readily available spoofing tools can trick your caller ID into displaying a genuine government or corporate number, or one that appears to be local, to increase the chances that you’ll answer.

 Whether live or automated, scam callers often pose as representatives of government agencies or familiar tech, travel, retail or financial companies, supposedly calling with important information.
 It might be good news.
 (You’re eligible for a big cash prize!
 You’ve been preselected for this great vacation deal!)
 It might be bad.
 (You owe back taxes.
-There’s a problem with your credit card account.
-Your computer is infected with that virus you’ve been hearing about.)
+There’s a problem with your credit card account.)
 Whatever the issue, it can be resolved if you’ll just, say, provide your Social Security number or make an immediate payment.

 - Unsolicited calls from people claiming to work for a government agency, public utility or major tech firm, like Microsoft or Apple.
 These companies and institutions will rarely call you unless they have first communicated by other means or you have contacted them.